Ernest Robert Moore

 Ernest Robert Moore (November 1, 1869 – March 4, 1957) was an American politician and banker.

 Born in Anamosa, Iowa, he moved with his family to Cedar Rapids, Iowa.
 He served in the Spanish–American War.
 He was a banker in Cedar Rapids.
-Moore served in the Iowa House of Representatives and as Lieutenant Governor of Iowa, serving under Governor William L. Harding.
-He died in Cedar Rapids, Iowa.
+Moore served in the Iowa House of Representatives from 1909 to 1913 and as Lieutenant Governor of Iowa under Governor William L. Harding between 1917 and 1921.